rohsy22001-boop/algorithm/README.md

-It is file to sovle for ploblems
+It is file to sovle for ploblems.
-Like ploblems at LeetCode, CodeUp
+Ploblems like LeetCode, CodeUp.